cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

-assembling values with x*2/4/8 the "resume thread" in the threadlist now resumes threads instead of freezing them fixed an error popping up when editing registers with no debugger attached
+assembling values with x*2/4/8 the "resume thread" in the threadlist now resumes threads instead of freezing them fixed an error popping up when editing registers with no debugger attached getNameFromAddress will not show userdefined symbols when symbols are disabled

 Additions and changes: